-- Home resale activity is now recovering in markets that corrected materially in the past couple of years.
-Resales were up by more than 4% in Canada in the first nine months of 2019.
-A series of policy measures at the federal and provincial levels in B.C. and Ontario including a new stress test for uninsured mortgages along with earlier interest rate increases, caused home resales to decline back-to-back in Canada in 2017 and 2018 - Demand-supply conditions have tightened nationally and in several local markets, including Toronto, where prices are now rising at an accelerating pace.
+- Home resale activity is now recovering in most markets that corrected materially in the past 2-3 years.
+Resales were up 6.5% in Canada in 2019.
+A series of policy measures at the federal and provincial levels in B.C. and Ontario - including a new stress test for uninsured mortgages - along with earlier interest rate increases, caused home resales to decline back-to-back in Canada in 2017 and 2018 - Demand-supply conditions have tightened nationally and in several local markets, including Toronto, where prices are now rising at an accelerating pace.
 Property values are generally on a modest upward trajectory in Canada, with the exception of Vancouver and oilproducing regions, where market conditions have been soft until very recently - Solid population growth, household income gains and low unemployment rates limit the risk of any downward spiral - Poor housing affordability is being skewed at the national level by severe conditions in Vancouver and Toronto.
-Affordability is in line with historical norms in most other markets across Canada - Canada's household debt service ratio has trended slightly higher, but the drop in mortgage rates earlier this year will help stabilize it - Lenders maintaining strong underwriting discipline and require extensive documentation - Most mortgages held on balance sheet and conservative lending policies have led to low delinquency rates
+Affordability is in line with historical norms in most other markets across Canada, though it has been deteriorating in Ottawa and Montreal - Canada's household debt service ratio has trended higher, but the drop in mortgage rates since early 2019 year will help stabilize it - Lenders maintaining strong underwriting discipline and require extensive documentation - Most mortgages held on balance sheet and conservative lending policies have led to low delinquency rates